Measurement incompatibility and quantum steering via linear programming: Preliminaries

 For any given set of measurements $\{M_{a|x}\}$, the problem of whether there exists a parent measurement and post-processing strategies satisfying \cref{eq:def_jm} can be readily written as an SDP.
 Actually, this SDP formulation of the problem goes beyond that and also computes \textit{quantifiers} of measurement incompatibility.
 Various notions of such quantifiers have been proposed in the literature~\cite{designolle2019quantifiers}, and most of them can be computed via SDP.
 The main technique we propose in this work can be applied to any quantifier computable via SDP.
 For simplicity, however, we develop our discussion in terms of the so-called \textit{incompatibility depolarizing robustness}, defined as

 where $\Lambda_\eta$ is the \textit{depolarizing map} with visibility $\eta \in [0,1]$, which acts on an operator $A$ as

 To compute the incompatibility depolarizing robustness of a given set of measurements $\{M_{a|x}\}$ with an SDP, first notice that in \cref{eq:def_jm} the probabilities $p(a|x, \lambda)$ can be taken to be deterministic~\cite{Guhne2023IncompReview, ali2009}.
-That is, for the classical post-processing we may consider only the deterministic strategies $\{D(a|x, \lambda)\}$, where $\lambda \in [k^m]$ and each entry $D(a|x, \lambda)$ takes either the value zero or one.
+That is, for the classical post-processing we may consider only the deterministic strategies $D(a | x, \lambda) = \delta_{a, f_\lambda(x)}$, where the function $f_\lambda : [m] \rightarrow [k]$ assigns a fixed outcome to every measurement, and $\lambda \in [k^m]$ labels all possible such functions.
 Then, one can write

 which is an SDP where the variables are $\eta$ and $\{G_\lambda\}$.
 If the solution to this problem is ${\eta(\{M_{a|x}\})\geq1}$, then the measurements $\{M_{a|x}\}$ are jointly measurable.
 Otherwise, they are incompatible.